deltaepsilon/jupiter/notes/GTD.md

       Surprise!
 Google has provided a lousy process via Google Takeout, but it wrecks image metadata and messes up all of your dates, leading to a scrambled feed of images with untold duplicates.

 - [ ] Sync up metadata
 - [ ] Restore metadata to images already on disk

 ## Archive

+- [x] Debug file-level progress that's not being displayed correctly on the front end
 - [x] Send a final progress event when the image is complete.
 Don't rely on axios's progress callback
 - [x] Remove `repair-filename.ts` logging
 - [x] Skip corrupted files when re-evaluating folders for download